hyperledger/aries-endorser-service/README.md

 ./manage start --logs
 ```

-Then, to get the endorser service up and running quicky, open a bash shell and run the following:
+Then, to get the endorser service up and running quickly, open a bash shell and run the following:

 ```bash
 git clone https://github.com/bcgov/aries-endorser-service.git